THAI MASSAGE RETREAT ...moving beyond.

 Arrival day: 1.
 August until 2 pm for lunch

-Departure Day: 31st July after lunch)
+Departure Day: 6.
+August after lunch

 We start the days with chanting, meditation and yoga to prepare our body and mind for the practice of Thai Massage, which will be our main focus throughout the days.